yuvraajsj18/Operating-Systems/notes/processes/processes.md

   - **Ready queue** - set of all processes residing in main memory, ready and waiting to execute.

   - **Device queue** - set of all processes waiting for an I/O device.
-Each device has its own device queue.
+Each device has a device queue.

   - Process Migrate among the various queues.

   - These queues are generally stored as a *linked list*.

-    - A ready queue header contains pointers to the first and final PCB in the list.
+    - A ready queue header contains pointers to the first and final PCB on the list.
     - Each PCB includes a pointer field that points to the next PCB in the ready queue.

     ![image-20200830160739887](processes.assets/image-20200830160739887.png)